 Keeping Your Killifish Healthy

-- Always research the specific species of killifish you are keeping so that you know the exact conditions to keep your that specific killifish in.
+• Always research the specific species of killifish you are keeping so that you know the exact conditions they require.

-- Avoid feeling processed commercial foods to your killifish.
-Live foods should be their main food source and anything else can cause digestive issues or even deprive them of essential nutrients they require to be healthy.
+• Avoid feeling processed commercial foods to your killifish.
+Live foods should be their main food source, and anything else can cause digestive issues or even deprive them of the essential nutrients they require to be healthy.

-- Regular water changes should be done to keep nitrate levels below 20ppm (parts per million).
+• Regular water changes should be performed to keep nitrate levels below 20ppm (parts per million).

 Breeding

 Breeding killifish is easy, and it is important to know that there are two types of reproductive stages in killifish.
-This consists of annual and non-annual breeding stages.
-You should ensure that your killifish has reached its full adult length before you breed them.
+They consist of annual and non-annual breeding stages.
+You should ensure that your killifish have reached their full adult length before you breed them.
 Annual killifish reach adult length quicker because they have adapted to only live for a few months.
 These fish are easy to breed, and their population can become plentiful.

 Peat moss is recommended to be placed in the tank so that they have a place to deposit their eggs.
 Non-annual killifish need a bare tank during breeding and require fine-leafed plants where the eggs will later be deposited.
 The eggs incubate in the water and not substrate like with annual killifish.
 The incubation period for the eggs is also reduced with non-annual killifish.